-Ocean Cay (MSC’s Private Island): Complete Guide & Things to Know
+Ocean Cay (MSC’s Private Island): Complete Guide, Tips, & Things to Know

 In other words, if you’ve ever wanted to spend a day on your own island, surrounded by the bluest water on the planet, this is your chance.
 It’s large, with seemingly miles of beaches and enough space to where you can get away from it all.

 But if you thought that MSC simply bought an island and opened it up to passengers, that’s not the case at all.
-In total the company is spending a reported $300 million into renovating Ocean Cay.
-What began three years ago as a former industrial sand excavation site is now a completely new and revitalized island.
+In total the company spent a reported $300 million into renovating Ocean Cay.
+What began years ago as a former industrial sand excavation site is now a completely new and revitalized island.

-Those lucky enough to visit Ocean Cay are in for a special day, even though the island is still a work in progress.
+Those lucky enough to visit Ocean Cay are in for a special day (and possible overnight stay).
 If you are about to take a trip there, we’ve covered the spot from start to finish below, with everything you need to know.

 Fast Facts